ngot/loader/README.md

     js: ['index.js'],
     css: ['style.css']
   }

+  or

+  {
+    url: '127.0.0.1:8000'
+    js: ['index.js'],
+    css: ['style.css']
+  }
 ```
-- js can be a string or an array.
-- css can be a string or an array.
+- js/css is the file load path.They can be a string or an array.
+- url is the domain which hostes the js/css files.

 ####Develop
 *run:*